Alessio Dionisi

-Alessio Dionisi (born 1 April 1980) is an Italian professional football coach and former player, currently in charge of club Empoli.
+Alessio Dionisi (born 1 April 1980) is an Italian professional football coach and former player who is currently the head coach of EFL Championship club Watford.

 Playing career

 A centre back with free kick abilities, Dionisi spent most of his career at Serie C2 and Serie D levels, with his highlight being at Tritium, a club he captained and with whom he won promotion to Lega Pro Prima Divisione and also played in the Italian third tier for a season.

 Coaching career

 Early years

 Dionisi retired from active playing football in 2014, immediately being named head coach of Serie D club Olginatese, which was his final club as a player.
 He then managed again at the Serie D level with Borgosesia from 2015 to 2017, and Fiorenzuola in the 2017–18 season.

 He was then named head coach of Serie D club Imolese in 2018, guiding the club to second place in the league.
 After the club was admitted to Serie C to fill a vacancy, he was confirmed at Imolese and successfully guided the small club from Emilia-Romagna to a historic third place in the league (the best result in the club's history) and a place in the promotion playoffs, where his club was defeated by Piacenza in the semi-finals.